FOREX-Dollar consolidates losses after week-long drubbing

 LONDON, Dec 18 (Reuters) - The dollar consolidated losses on Friday after a week of declines that pushed it to its lowest in two and a half years, as its slide sucked in more short sellers looking to make an easy buck.

-The dollar index recovered on the day and was last up 0.2% =USD just short of 90, but remained on track for a fall of 1% over the week.
+The dollar index edged up 0.1% on the day to just short of 90 =USD, but remained on track for a fall of more than 1% over the week.
 It had reached its lowest in more than two years at 89.723 on Thursday.

 Policy updates from central banks in the United States, Japan, Britain, Switzerland and Norway this week should do little to upend recent currency market trends and the long-term weakening of the U.S. dollar, analysts predicted.